hrbosker/hrbosker.github.io/content/research/slider.md

       background:
         position: right
         color: '#555'
-        brightness: 0.3
+        brightness: 0.5
         media: 'beat_gesture_double.jpg'
     - title: Gesture-speech coupling
-      content: 'A key question concerns how the temporal alignment between gesture and speech shapes what we hear.'
+      content: 'A key question in our group concerns how the temporal alignment between gesture and speech shapes what we hear.'
       align: right
       background:
         position: center